-The Laboratory of Artificial Intelligence and Multi-Agent Systems is part of the Department of Computer Science, Faculty of Control and Computers at University Politehnica of Bucharest.
+The Laboratory of Artificial Intelligence and Multi-Agent Systems (AI-MAS) is part of the Computer Science Department, Faculty of Automatic Control and Computers in University POLITEHNICA of Bucharest.

 Our research is focused on models and architectures of intelligent agents and multi-agent systems, ambient intelligence tools and environments, context-aware computing, machine learning algorithms, applications of social and assistive robotics, and swarm intelligence.

 In 2018 we start a new direction of research devoted to autonomous driving by developing vision and path planning modules for an electric car (Dacia).